 A few moments later, s/he does!
 I guess it didn’t turn out to be a tasty morsel of food or any good as nesting material.

 Have you seen the plastic garbage gyre in the ocean?
 Check it out.
 It’s liable to make you feel sick.
-(Just Google plastic garbage gyre in ocean.)
+(Just do a search on plastic garbage gyre in ocean.)

 How about those damn plastic things six-pack cans of beer come in?

 Not good for turtles & other living things.

 Okay.
 Time to get to work.